-THE PROBLEM AND ITS BACKGROUND
+CHAPTER I THE PROBLEM AND ITS BACKGROUND

+Rationale

 This paper would like to investigate the effect of using R (R Core Team, 2020) with RStudio (RStudio Team, 2016) as statistical computing tool to the performance of BSED Mathematics and BS Mathematics students in their data management class by means of flexible learning.

-My interest on this topic started when I did my master’s thesis on rainfall prediction on agriculture using mathematical modeling.
-I have been looking for a software that is economical (if not free) to be used in my data analysis.
-That time, my wife had a collaboration research project with the UP School of Statistics headed by the former Dean Dr. Erniel Barrios.
-I had the opportunity to meet the members of the team who are seasoned and high-caliber statisticians.
-I did not waste time.
-I took the chance to inquire about my master’s thesis, and so Dr. Barrios introduced me to R, which UP School of Statistics uses for free – it is open source and anybody can access it without even buying a license.
-Dr Barrios was even so generous enough to give me e-materials for this purpose.
+The researcher’s interest on this topic started when he did his master’s thesis on rainfall prediction on agriculture using mathematical modeling.
+He was looking for a software that is economical (if not free) to be used in his data analysis.
+That time, his wife had a collaboration research project with the UP School of Statistics headed by the former Dean Dr. Erniel Barrios.
+This gave the researcher the opportunity to meet the members of the team who are seasoned and high-caliber statisticians.
+He did not waste time.
+He took the chance to inquire about his master’s thesis, and so Dr. Barrios introduced the researcher to R, which UP School of Statistics uses for free – it is open source and anybody can access it without even buying a license.
+Dr Barrios was even so generous enough to give the researcher e-materials for the use of R.

-As a result, even though I first coded my analysis in Mathematica, I was later able to code my thesis in R using RStudio.
-With much enthusiasm to learn RStudio, I was able to explore more the field of time series analysis.
-Then, I was able to use it as a statistical computing tool for multiple linear regression.
-Later, I found my self using RStudio in making handouts, examinations, and even reports as a teacher, and answering home works, doing computations, and also making reports as a student.
-During my course work in my Doctor of Philosophy course, we used SPSS.
-I compared the use of SPSS with the use of RStudio.
-I found out that every computation in SPSS has a counterpart in RStudio.
+As a result, even though the researcher first coded his analysis in Mathematica, he was later able to code his thesis in R using RStudio.
+With much enthusiasm to learn RStudio, he was able to explore more the field of time series analysis.
+Then, he was able to use it as a statistical computing tool for multiple linear regression.
+Later, he found himself using RStudio in making handouts, examinations, and even reports as a teacher, and answering homework, doing computations, and also making reports as a student.
+During his course work in his Doctor of Philosophy course, they used SPSS.
+He compared the use of SPSS with the use of RStudio.
+He found out that every computation in SPSS has a counterpart in RStudio.

 “R is a language and environment for statistical computing and graphics” (R Core Team, 2020).
 R is open source and can be used in a wide array of statistical (linear and nonlinear modeling, classical statistical tests, time-series analysis, classification, clustering, etc.) and graphical techniques that can be extended with the use packages.
 Currently there are 16,732 packages available for various statistical computations and other tasks.
 According to the R Core Team; “One of R’s strengths is the ease with which well-designed publication-quality plots can be produced, including mathematical symbols and formulae where needed”.
-R has recently gained popularity in universities and research institutes and is currently 8th in the August, 2020 TIOBE’s index from being 20th last year mainly due to its being open source and its use in the COVID 19 research and analytics (Whitney, 2020).
+R has recently gained popularity in universities and research institutes and is currently 8th in the August 2020 TIOBE’s index from being 20th last year mainly due to its being open source and its use in the COVID 19 research and analytics (Whitney, 2020).

-On the other hand, RStudio has made the use or R easy, manageable, and and even more extensible.
+On the other hand, RStudio has made the use or R easy, manageable, and even more extensible.
 “RStudio is an integrated development environment (IDE) for R” (RStudio Team, 2016).
 It is also open source.
 RStudio includes a console, syntax-highlighting editor for direct code execution, as well as tools for plotting, history, debugging and workspace management.
 Furthermore, RStudio has integrated support for version control systems like Git (Chacon & Straub, 2020) that can lead to the use of GitHub (GitHub, 2020); a website that host code repositories for collaboration.
 Recently, RStudio cloud (RStudio Team, 2020) was created to support the use of RStudio directly from the web browser without the hardware hassles which is designed for instructors and students for the purpose of teaching and learning data science with RStudio.